-All employees of Minnesota State colleges and universities are subject to Minnesota Statutes section 43A.38, the code of ethics for employees in the executive branch and system procedure 1C.0.1 Employee Code of Conduct.
+All employees of Minnesota State are subject to Minnesota Statutes section 43A.38, the code of ethics for employees in the executive branch and system procedure 1C.0.1 Employee Code of Conduct.
 In addition employees are expected to use the traditional communication rules of reasonableness, respect, courtesy, and common sense when using college or system information technology.

 Subpart A. Personal use.